huy-ha/genetic-regression/README.md

 ## TODO

 - All performance curves in one plot
-- Include all GA configs

-- Result page showing information requested
 - Code included (8pt courier single spacing)
 - Convergence plot for any one of the methods
 - Plot showing accuracy vs complexity (of all evaluations
-- Description of EA variation operators used
-- Description of EA selection methods used
 - Analysis of performance.
 Did it work?
 Why or why not?
-- Learning curve of GP
 - Learning curve of some variation of the GP
-- learning curves have error bars
 - Overall correctness of the result
 - Overall efficiency of the algorithm (accuracy versus number of evaluations)
 - Automatically draw tree representing best solution